nikoschr96/starter-academic/content/authors/admin/_index.md

   url: http://ee.auth.gr/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include software development, artificial intelligence and medical informatics.
+bio: My interests include software development, IT administration and signal proccessing.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Software Development
 - IT administration
-- Software Development
-- Medical Informatics
+- Signal Proccessing

 # Education to show in About widget